ehsanasgari/PersianPeomsNLP/README.md

-# Natural Language Processing Papers on Persian Poems
+# Natural Language Processing for Persian Poems

-A curated list of publications on computational work for Persian poems
+Here is a curated list of publications on computational work for Persian poems. please feel free to contribute in completion of this list.

 - **2013-06** |  Linguistic Resources and Topic Models for the Analysis of Persian Poems | *Ehsaneddin Asgari, Jean-Cedric Chappelier* [ NAACL-HLT Workshop on Computational Linguistics for Literature ](http://www.anthology.aclweb.org/W/W13/W13-1404.pdf)